shriv/jekyll-now/_posts/2018-10-27-Playgrounds-vs-pubs.md

 ![](../images/2018-10-27-Playgrounds-vs-pubs/Playgrounds%20vs%20Pubs_37_1.png)

-Reducing the data now enables some statistical modelling.
-My current thoughts are around modelling accessibility to a park / alcohol vendor by meshblock with a Bayesian hierarchical model.
+The advantage of a reduced dataset is the ability to do statistical modelling.
+My current thoughts include modelling accessibility to a park / alcohol vendor by meshblock with a Bayesian hierarchical model.
 With such a model, we can pull out differences in accessibility across meshblocks - with a potential extension to the SA2 (loosely corresponding to suburb units).
-The aim with this analysis is to see if there are any meshblocks (or SA2s) with higher than average accessibility to a park.
+The aim of this analysis would be to see if there are any meshblocks (or SA2s) with higher than average accessibility to a park.